The Family Visa is a popular choice for those with close family residing in Canada and who are eligible to act as sponsors.

 However, Spouses cannot be on welfare, in jail or in unresolved bankruptcy - they do not have to be earning money at any level.

-If you have any questions or concerns regarding your Immigration eligibility we recommend that you contact
+If you have any questions or concerns regarding your Immigration eligibility the we recommend that you look into using an immigration consultant but ensure they are registered with the

-If you wish to check application processing times please click the link to the CIC website.
+If you wish to check application processing times please go to the CIC website.
 Once there, navigate through the options depending on where your application is being processed and the type of visa you are applying for.